brycewray/hugo-site/content/posts/2022/06/major-updates-my-favorite-writing-apps.md

 ## Ulysses 27

-As for the macOS-only Ulysses 27, released June 20, its main addition is *tables*.
+As for Ulysses 27 --- released June 20 for macOS, iOS, and iPadOS --- its main addition is *tables*.
 And, yes, the Markdown it exports[^MDXL] for tables does work perfectly well with [static site generators](https://jamstack.org/generators) (SSGs), as you'll see in a bit.
 To create a table in Ulysses 27, you either use the main menu or type `(tbl)` in the editor.
 A default table appears:

-[^MDXL]: The export is from Ulysses's proprietary Markdown XL, the only mode in which Ulysses supports tables.
+[^MDXL]: The export is from Ulysses's proprietary Markdown XL in the default Ulysses use of iCloud-based "sheets," as its docs are called.
+However, Ulysses also lets you create *standard* Markdown files in separate, "external" folders, and any tables you create in such Ulysses files also will work as described in this post.

 {{< imgc src="Ulysses-27-tables-01_1718x436.png" alt="Screen capture from Ulysses 27" width="1718" height="436" >}}